Ed94/gencpp/Readme.md

 ```

-The design a constructive builder of a sort of AST for the code to generate.
+The design uses a constructive builder sort of AST for the code to generate.
-The user is given `Code` typed objects that are used to build up the AST.
+The user is given `Code` objects that are used to build up the AST.

 Example using each construction interface: